dashvlas/awesome-ios-interview/README.md

    dariakorneichuk@icloud.com

 💻 Feel free to add your questions and tasks to database.
 🚀 Just fork the project and pull request.

-## iOS Interview Questions
-Review these iOS interview questions - and get some practical tips along the way.
-A handy guide to help those looking to hire an iOS developer for work.